cws2013/GitDemo/README.md

-# GitDemo
+# Git Demo Repo
-This is a demo app for Git
+This is a demo app for the Git course.

+## Roadmap
+ * Add New Features
+ * Fix the Bugs